Publicspac3/MainMenuFOVChanger/README.md

 All this really does is add a button and a slider; it's cosmetic and mainly for fun. (it's pretty useless)

-im new to coding so a lot is probably garbage lol
+downloading source is kinda broken but the main files are there; the ones that are missing are the bakkesmod and gui files afaik im new to coding so a lot is probably garbage lol

 Publicspace#4676